Optimization with Constraint Learning: A Framework and Survey: Running Examples

-where $\bm{x}\in \mathbb{R}^{|K|}$ is the vector of commodities, $x_k$ is the amount of each commodity $k \in \mathcal{K}$ (measured in grams) included in the food ration, $\bm{c}\in \mathbb{R}^{|K|}$ is the vector of costs associated with each commodity (in \$/gram), and the objective function (\ref{eqn:rationCost}) is a minimization of the ration cost.
+where $x_k$ is the amount of each commodity $k \in \mathcal{K}$ (measured in grams) included in the food ration, $\bm{c}\in \mathbb{R}^{|\mathcal{K}|}$ is the cost vector associated with the commodities (in \$/gram), and the objective function (\ref{eqn:rationCost}) minimizes the ration cost.
 Constraint (\ref{eqn:nutrients}) is used to ensure a minimum level of nutritional requirements in the rations.
-Constraint (\ref{eqn:palatability}) is the embedding of the predictive model used to ensure that the palatability of the ration is at least equal to $P_{min}$.
-The diet problem in \eqref{eqn:rationCost} to \eqref{eqn:nonNeg} is only a part of a much bigger model that also includes the sourcing, facility location and transportation problems.
+Constraint (\ref{eqn:palatability}) has been learned using a predictive model and is used to ensure that the palatability of the ration is at least equal to $P_{min}$.
+The diet problem in \eqref{eqn:rationCost} to \eqref{eqn:nonNeg} is only a part of a much bigger model (see \cite{peters2021nutritious}) that also includes the sourcing, facility location and transportation problems.
 The constraint to be learned here is a function of relatively few variables ($|\mathcal{K}|$ in this case), compared with the thousands of variables in the full model.

-The predictive model is trained on a sparse data set $\bm{D}$ in $\mathbb{R}^{n\times(|\mathcal{K}|+1)}$ composed of $\bm{n}$ samples, with each sample composed of $|\mathcal{K}|$ features and one label.
-Each sample is a different food basket where the $|\mathcal{K}|$ features are the amount of each commodity $k$ that make up the food basket, and the label corresponds to the palatability score associated with each specific food basket.
+The predictive model is trained on a sparse data set $\bm{D}$ in $\mathbb{R}^{n\times(|\mathcal{K}|+1)}$ composed of $n$ samples, with each sample composed of $|\mathcal{K}|$ features and one label.
+Each sample is a different food basket where the $|\mathcal{K}|$ features are the amounts of each commodity $k$ that make up the food basket, and the label corresponds to the palatability score associated with each specific food basket.
 This label can either be numeric or categorical, resulting in $Palatability\_score(\bm{x})$ being either a regression or classification model respectively.
+The data and code for this example are available at \texttt{https://github.com/hwiberg/OptiCL}.